Woodstock (Wilmington, Delaware)

 Woodstock, also known as Banning Park, is a historic home located at Wilmington, New Castle County, Delaware.
 The house was restored in 1929.

-The "Woodstock" house stands at the highest point of the park.
-From this height can be seen the Delaware and Christina rivers and their surrounding marshes.
+The "Woodstock" house stands at the highest point of the park, with a view of the Delaware and Christina rivers and their surrounding marshes.
 The house is of brick, with a two-story east wing said to have been built in 1743, and a two-and-one half story west wing built-in 1833.
 The addition of porches (front, side, and rear) and a kitchen shed during the 1930s are the only modern changes.
 On the roof of the newer and taller wing is a "widow's walk" surrounded by a balustrade.

 Two sheds attached to the eastern wing are old but cannot be dated.
 Granite hitching posts and a mounting block stand near the entrance.
 The inside of the building presents contrast between its 18th- and 19th-century sections.
 The older section has rough-finished walls and low ceiling.
 The newer section is more refined, indicating not only the passage of one hundred years, but also the increased fortunes of the owners.
 On the lower floor of the 1743 wing is located the kitchen/parlor of the original building.
 A winding staircase leads to the floor above, and there is a root cellar underneath.
 A Dutch oven with original hardware and wrought iron door can be found in the fireplace of this room.
 The hardware in both sections is original.
 On the westerly side of the main floor in the newer section can be found large nine-over-nine windows.
 These rooms are distinctive for their imported marble fireplaces and original wood trim and hardware.
 The larger section features a side-hall, double-pile plan.
 The classic stairwell and broad passageways add to the spacious feeling of the interior.
 The second floor also contains handsome fireplaces, but made with wooden mantels.
 The one-half story above the newer section also contains two rooms which are notable for their inside shutters.
 Behind a doorway in the hall is a stairway leading to the second attic and the "widow's walk."

 Tradition states that one of Delaware's most famous ghosts still lives in "Woodstock," haunting on the full moon and leaving signs of his tragic death at the foot of the stairs.